 Do not turn off the passenger's airbag unless the person sitting there is in a risk group identified by the national government.
-See Airbag Off Switch on page 1-66 for more on this, including important safety information.
+See Airbag Off Switch on page 1-65 for more on this, including important safety information.

-If the airbag readiness light ever comes on when you have turned off the airbag, it means that something may be wrong with the airbag system.
-The right front passenger's airbag could inflate even though the switch is off.
-If this ever happens, do not let anyone whom the national government has identified as a member of a passenger airbag risk group sit in the right front passenger's position (for example, do not secure a rear-facing child restraint in the right front passenger's seat) until you have your vehicle serviced.
-See Airbag Off Switch on page 1-66 and Airbag Readiness Light on page 3-27 for more on this, including important safety information.
+If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
+For example, the right front passenger airbag could inflate even though the airbag on-off switch is turned off.

+To help avoid injury to yourself or others, have the vehicle serviced right away.
+See Airbag Readiness Light on page 3-27 for more information, including important safety information.

-If the word ON or the on symbol is lit, it means that the right front passenger's frontal airbag is enabled (may inflate).
-See Airbag Off Switch on page 1-66 for more on this, including important safety information.
+If the word ON or the on symbol is lit, it means that the right front passenger frontal airbag is enabled (may inflate).
+See Airbag Off Switch on page 1-65 for more information, including important safety information.